jgigault/42MapGenerator/README.md

 ## about FdF format

 The pedagogical project **Fil de Fer (FdF)** consists in creating a C program that displays a graphical representation of a land.
-The program takes a path to a file as argument which contains topography data.
+The program takes as first argument a path to a file which contains topography data.

 A map for the project FdF is a simple text file based on the standard  [*ARC/INFO Grid Format*](https://en.wikipedia.org/wiki/Esri_grid) whose headers are removed.